pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 - With frequency tables, we have exact counts, so we can always create the histogram.
 But not the opposite way around.
 - With tables, you can add the frequencies in each bin.
 With a histogram, you don't always know the exact frequencies (Compromise detail for convenience).
+- A histogram lets you visually see the shape of a distribution.

 **Note**: When we make a bin size larger, more values will fall into that bin and hence, the frequency for that bin increases.